dr-tanzim-shaikh/fuzzy-inventory-model/README.md

 - Expand the written interpretation of sensitivity-analysis results
 - Improve repository presentation for academic portfolio use

+## Limitations

+This repository is a computational reproduction and documentation project based on a published inventory model.

+The implementation focuses on reproducing reported numerical results, sensitivity-analysis tables, and generated plots.
+It does not claim to introduce a new inventory model.

+Known source-documentation issues are recorded in `report/computational_notes.md`.

 ## Tools

 - R